jlduan/fba/docs/tutorials/multi-seq/PRJNA531855/tutorial.rst

     2021-12-20 16:35:49,956 - fba.demultiplex - INFO - Embedding ...
     2021-12-20 16:36:58,791 - fba.__main__ - INFO - Done.

-Heatmap of relative abundance of features across all cells.
+Heatmap of the relative abundance of features across all cells.
 Each column represents a single cell.

 .. image:: Pyplot_heatmap_cells_demultiplexed_HMEC_MULTI.png
    :alt: Heatmap
    :width: 700px
    :align: center

 t-SNE embedding of cells based on the abundance of features (no transcriptome information used).
 Colors indicate the index status for each cell, as called by FBA.
 This is a re-creation of `Fig. 2a`_ in `McGinnis, C., et al. (2019)`_.

 .. _`Fig. 2a`: https://www.nature.com/articles/s41592-019-0433-8/figures/2